AIXR-VRA/WhoSampledThat/DEPLOYMENT.md

-# Deployment to Cloudflare Workers (Static Assets)
+# Deployment to Cloudflare Workers (Maintainers Only)

+> ⚠️ **Note**: This documentation is for project maintainers only.
+Contributors don't need deployment access.

 This project is configured to automatically deploy to Cloudflare Workers using Static Assets and GitHub Actions.
+The deployment is secured to only work from the original repository, not from forks.

 ## Setup Instructions